cschladetsch/PySeachZips/README.md

 # PySearchZips

 A high-performance Python tool for scanning and indexing files within ZIP archives across multiple drives and storage locations.
-Originally designed for Google Takeout video archives, it now supports scanning ANY file type with advanced filtering, parallel processing, and duplicate detection.
+Scan ANY file type with advanced pattern matching, regex support, real-time progress tracking, and a clean modular architecture.

 ## Demo